Study Abroad

 Cultural Exploration of Spanish Food

 CAFLS undergraduate (sophomore and junior) students can apply to this year-round program funded by USDA.
 Participating students will be involved in research, Extension, and professional development activities, including an 8-week internship in a research lab in Spain.
-This program is full for this year, but recruitment for 2025 will begin in Fall of 2024.
+Applications are open now!
+The deadline to apply is October 15, 2024.

 This program will introduce students to the Agribusiness sector of Greece.
 Participants will have the opportunity to compare the industry in the U.S. with the one in a smaller country and learn more about growing farm to fork marketing methods.